Table of Contents

 Our Mission

-The Lake Louise Grizzlies Ski Club is committed to an athlete centered approach.
+The Lake Louise Grizzlies Ski Club is committed to an athlete centred approach.

 We harness the big mountain terrain of our home at Lake Louise to push limits and overcome boundaries, developing outstanding lifelong skiers.